ingo/ingo.github.io/_recipes/cabbage_and_carrot_thoran_style_salad_indian_salad.md

 ---
-title: Cabbage and Carrot Thoran-style Salad (Indian Salad)
-original_title: Cabbage & Carrot Thoran-style Indian Salad
+author: Nagi
 category: Sides
 description: A surprising flavour combination that's knock-your-socks-off-good.
 Finely shredded cabbage and carrot are tossed with a spiced coconut Indian "sambal" of sorts.
 Based on the traditional Indian Thoran dry curry, this Indian Salad ridiculously delicious!
-image: Cabbage-Carrot-Thoran_0-1.jpg
+image: cabbage_and_carrot_thoran_style_salad_indian_salad.jpg
+original_title: Cabbage & Carrot Thoran-style Indian Salad
 size: 5 servings
+source: https://www.recipetineats.com/cabbage-carrot-thoran-style-indian-salad/
 time: 25 minutes
-author: Nagi
-source: https://www.recipetineats.com/cabbage-carrot-thoran-style-indian-salad/
+title: Cabbage and Carrot Thoran-style Salad (Indian Salad)
-vegan: ✓
+vegan: "\u2713"
 ---
 This salad is made with finely shredded cabbage and carrot, tossed with a spiced Indian coconut “sambal” of sorts.
 Based on the traditional South Indian _Thoran_ dry curries, this is ridiculously delicious!

 ### Ingredients